Richard Stallman: Return to FSF

 In March 2021, at LibrePlanet2021, Stallman announced his return to the FSF board of directors.
-Shortly thereafter, an open letter was published on GitHub asking for Stallman's removal, along with the entire FSF board of directors, with the support of prominent open-source organizations including GNOME and Mozilla.
-The letter includes a list of accusations against Stallman.
-In response, an open letter asking for the FSF to retain Stallman was also published, arguing that Stallman's statements were mischaracterized, misunderstood and that they need to be interpreted in context.
-The FSF board on April 12 made a statement re-affirming its decision to bring back Richard Stallman.
-After that, Stallman issued a statement explaining his poor social skills and apologizing.
+An open letter asking for the FSF to retain Stallman was published, arguing that his statements had been mischaracterized, misunderstood, and needed to be interpreted in context.
+The FSF board on April 12 made a statement re-affirming its decision to bring back Stallman.
+After that, Stallman issued a statement apologizing and explaining his poor social skills.

+Shortly thereafter, a separate open letter was also published on GitHub asking for the removal of Stallman along with the entire FSF board of directors, supported by prominent open-source organizations including GNOME and Mozilla, and including a list of accusations against Stallman.
 Multiple organizations criticized, defunded, and/or cut ties with the FSF including Red Hat, the Free Software Foundation Europe, the Software Freedom Conservancy, SUSE, the OSI, the Document Foundation, the EFF, and the Tor Project.
 Debian declined to issue a statement after a community vote on the matter.
-However, the FSF claims that had relatively little financial impact, as it has said direct financial support from corporations accounted for less than 3% of its revenue in the most recent fiscal year.
+However, the FSF noted that this had relatively little financial impact, as direct financial support from corporations accounted for less than 3% of its revenue in the most recent fiscal year.

 Personal life

 Stallman lives in Boston and moved there after living in Cambridge, Massachusetts for many years.
 He speaks English, French, Spanish and some Indonesian.
 He has said that he is "an atheist of Jewish ancestry" and often wears a button that reads "Impeach God".
-He denies having Asperger's, but has sometimes speculated whether he could have a "shadow" version of it.
 He says he is childfree.

-Stallman has written a collection of filk music and parody songs.
+He denies having autism, but has sometimes speculated whether he could have a "shadow" version of it.

 In September 2023, while giving his keynote presentation at the GNU 40th anniversary event, Stallman revealed he had been diagnosed with follicular lymphoma, a form of cancer, and said that his prognosis was good and he hopes to be around for years to come.
 He later stated he was in remission and he was getting treatment.